makeutils/core/README.md

 ### Auto loader

-This is re recommended loader.
+This is the recommended loader.
 It will automatically detect `curl` or `wget` in your system and use it transparently.

 Download the file [Makeutils.autoloader](./Makeutils.autoloader) into your project and include it from the Makefile.